jeff-k/bio-seq/bio-seq-derive/README.md

 # bio-seq-derive

 `bio-seq-derive` is a procedural macro crate that provides the `Codec` derive macro for the `bio-seq` library.
 It allows users to define custom bit-packed alphabets from an enum.
-The bit representation of the enum is derived from the discriminants.
+The bit representation of the symbols is derived from the enum discriminants.

+This crate also provides the `dna!()` and `iupac!()` macros that are reexported by `bio-seq` for declaring static sequences at compile time.

+You probably don't want to directly include this crate as a dependency.

 Please refer to the `bio-seq` [documentation](https://github.com/jeff-k/bio-seq) for a complete guide on defining custom alphabets.